-Liposuction and liposculpture address unwanted deposits of fat to create a more aesthetic body shape.
+Liposuction and liposculpture address unwanted deposits of fat.

-Liposuction safely removes fat in specific areas to address contour irregularities (for example, improving abdominal shape by flattening the profile), shaping the hips and flanks and improving the appearance of outer and inner thighs, knees and ankles.
+Liposuction removes fat in specific areas to address contour irregularities (for example, changing abdominal shape by flattening the profile), shaping the hips and flanks and addressing the contours of outer and inner thighs, knees and ankles.

 The techniques are also effective for treating enlargement of the male breast, (gynaecomastia), in addition to treating facial jowls and double chins.

-Liposculpture removes fat more selectively to achieve a sculptured appearance, while lipofill transfers a patient’s own fat from one area of the body to another as a fat graft to augment volume.
+Liposculpture removes fat more selectively, whilst lipofill transfers a patient’s own fat from one area of the body to another as a fat graft to augment localised volume.

 Before you undergo any one of these procedures, you will need to have a consultation with a surgeon either at our surgery at Wickham House on Wickham Terrace in Spring Hill.